NanoComp/meep/doc/docs/FAQ.md

 ### Are professional consulting services available?

+Yes.
 [Simpetus](http://www.simpetus.com), a company started by Meep's developers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.

 ### How can I contribute to the Meep project?